scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    F-measure = F1 = \frac{2TP}{(2TP + FP + FN)}

-Finally, we evaluated our model by *FP Rate* which corresponds to the ratio between FP and sum of TN and FP.
+Finally, we evaluated the model by *FP Rate* which corresponds to the ratio between FP and sum of TN and FP.

 .. math::
    :label: e:matrix